girder/viime/joss/paper.md

 To simultaneously visualize the magnitude of the change in a metabolite along with the statistical significance of that change, Viime offers an interactive volcano plot option.
-As shown in Figure 8, the horizontal axis is the Log2 Fold change while the vertical axis is the -log10 of the p-value.
-This type of plot is useful when making two-group comparisons and the specific pairs can be selected from the Group Combination menu.
-The minimum fold change and p-values can be interactively adjusted to highlight more or less metabolite changes.
+As shown in Figure 8, the horizontal axis displays the Log2 Fold change while the vertical axis displays the -log10 of the p-value.
+This type of plot is useful when making two-group comparisons; the specific group pairs can be selected from the Group Combination menu.
+The minimum fold change and p-values can be interactively adjusted to highlight larger or smaller metabolite changes.

 ### Heatmaps

 Heatmaps of the data can be generated to help visualize metabolites changes (Figure 6).
 The metabolite filter option on the Heatmaps page allows the option to include all metabolites in the heatmap versus only the significant metabolites.
-When the dataset is the integration of multiple datasets, the metabolite filter option also enables the selection of data from any of the separate input datasets.
+When the dataset is comprised of data from multiple platforms, the metabolite filter option also enables the selection of data from any of the separate platforms.
 The Sample Filter option allows only specific groups of samples to be included in the heatmap.
-The metabolite color option changes the color along with vertical axis related to the metabolites.
+The metabolite color option changes the color along with the vertical axis related to the metabolites.
 The options include coloring based on significance or based on data source.
 Hierarchical clustering analysis is carried out on both the samples and metabolites to help cluster the most similar sample and metabolite patterns.
-Both of these can be toggled on or off if it would be beneficial to maintain the order of the samples and/or metabolites in the heatmap.
+Both of these options can be toggled on or off if it would be beneficial to maintain the order of the samples and/or metabolites in the heatmap.